simphony/docs/docs/source/wrapper_development.md

 (env) user@computer:~/some_wrapper$ python setup.py install
 ```

+### Dockerfile with the engine
-Apart from a system installation, we highly recommend to provide a `Dockerfile` with the engine
+Apart from a system installation, we highly recommend providing a `Dockerfile` with the engine
 and other minimal requirements, in case the system installation is not possible or desired.

+Similar to how OSP core is the structure on top of which the wrappers are made,
+we designed a schema of Docker images where OSP core is used as a base image.

+Thus, OSP core has an image (currently using Ubuntu) that should be tagged `simphony/osp-core:<VERSION>`.
+The Dockerfile of a wrapper will have that image in the `FROM` statement at the top,
+and take care of installing the engine requirements (and the wrapper itself).

+To fix the tagging of the images and the versioning compatibility,
+the `Dockerfile` should be installed via the provided `docker_install.sh` script.
+It will tag the OSP core image and call the Dockerfile in the root of the wrapper accordingly.

+In terms of implementation, a wrapper developer needs to take care of the `Dockerfile`,
+taking care to leave the first two lines as they are in the [wrapper development repo](https://gitlab.cc-asp.fraunhofer.de/simphony/wrappers/wrapper-development/blob/master/Dockerfile).
-This `Dockerfile` will also be useful for the next section.
+`docker_install.sh` will only have to be modified with the proper tag for the wrapper image.

 ## Continuous Integration
 GitLab provides Continuous Integration via the `.gitlab-ci.yml` file.